pkardas/notes/books/nlp-book.md

 data - gold labels).
 Has 2 dimensions - system output and gold labels.

-Accuracy - what percentage of all observations our system labelled correctly, doesn't work well for unbalanced classes - eg. 80 negative classes, 20 *positive*, learn to always answer *negative* and you have 80% *accuracy*.
+Accuracy - what percentage of all observations our system labelled correctly, doesn't work well for unbalanced classes - e.g. 80 negative classes, 20 *positive*, learn to always answer *negative* and you have 80% *accuracy*.

 Precision - percentage of the items that the system detected that are in fact positive.